The “democratization of user research” sounds bold, but what does it really mean?

 To borrow every UX researcher’s favorite answer: It depends.
 Everyone interprets the phrase differently.

-Curiosity Tank aims to demystify the research practice and help companies at all stages of their user research journey.
-Founder Michele Ronsen is a research practitioner and educator with two decades of experience enabling more people to ask better questions and make better decisions.
+Curiosity Tank Founder Michele Ronsen s a research practitioner and educator ho aims to demystify the research practice and help companies at all stages of their user research journey.

-Michele knows building a culture of user research is not a “one-size-fits-all” approach.
+She knows that building a culture of user research is not a “one-size-fits-all” approach.
 She shared some of her best advice during Marvin’s recent event, “Democratizing User Research: Risks & realities from the front lines.”

 What is the Definition of User Research Democratization?